uche-madu/deb-infrastructure/README.md

    ```

 2. Set the public key on the Airflow DAGs repository:
-    - Go to your application GitHub repository i.e. the repository that contains airflow DAGs.
+    - Go to your application GitHub repository i.e. the repository that contains airflow DAGs, not the one that contains terraform code.
     - Navigate to `Settings` > `Deploy keys`.
     - Click on `Add deploy key`.
     - Provide a title and paste the contents of `airflow_git_ssh_key.pub` into the Key field.
     - Check `allow write access`
     - Click `Add key`.

-3. Set Up GitHub Secrets with the private key
+3. Create Google Cloud Secret with the private key
-    - Go to your application GitHub repository, i.e. the repository that contains airflow DAGs, and click on the `Settings` tab.
-    - In the left sidebar, click on `Secrets`.
-    - Click on `New repository secret` and add your secret.
-Name it `AIRFLOW_SSH_KEY_PRIVATE` (matching the variable name used in variables.tf and gcloud-secrets.tf, and the Github Actions workflow) and paste the content of your airflow_git_ssh_key file into the value field.
-    - Click `Add secret`

-4. (Optional) This project is designed to be run via CI/CD.
-But if running terraform via the local terminal, you'd could create an environment variable to pass the private key to `terraform plan` and `terraform apply`:
-    ```
-    export TF_VAR_AIRFLOW_SSH_KEY_PRIVATE="$(cat ~/airflow_git_ssh_key)"
-    ```
+    - The setup.sh script handles this part

 ## Apply the Config
-The terraform config is to be applied via Github Actions, manually or on `pull request` to the `main` branch.
-Branch protection has been setup for the `main` branch to require that `commits` can only be made to a `feature` branch for `review` and pass `status checks` before being merged with the `main` branch through a `pull request`.
+The terraform config is to be applied via Github Actions, manually via `workflow_dispatch` or on `pull_request` to the `main` branch.
+Branch protection has been setup for the `main` branch to require that `commits` can only be made to a `feature` branch for `review` and pass `status checks` before being merged with the `main` branch through a `pull_request`.

 ```bash
 # Create a new branch